Sully001/developer-challenge-submission/README.md

 1. Clone the repository:
    git clone <repository_url>

-   cd backend
+2. cd backend ("cd frontend" and follow same steps)

-2. Installing dependencies:
+3 Installing dependencies:
     npm install

-3. Running the development server: The frontend application is available at "http:localhost:5173", the backend is available at localhost:3000: npm run dev
+4. Running the development server: The frontend application is available at "http:localhost:5173", the backend is available at localhost:3000: npm run dev

 ## Before running the backend ensure you define a .env file in the root of your app with the following fields